 - If the user is looking for recommendations to nearby restaurants, we likely want to get a position within a block, so an accuracy of 100 meters is sufficient.

 - If the user is trying to share his position, the app should request an accuracy of about 10 meters.

 Use the Geocoordinate.accuracy property if your app has specific accuracy requirements.
 For example, navigation apps should use the Geocoordinate.accuracy property to determine whether the available location data meets the app's requirements.

 Consider start-up delay.
 The first time an app requests location data, there might be a short delay (1-2 seconds) while the location provider starts up.
 Consider this in the design of your app's UI.
 For instance, you may want to avoid blocking other tasks pending the completion of the call to GetGeopositionAsync.

 Consider background behavior.
-If a Windows Runtime app doesn't have focus, it won't receive location update events while it's suspended in the background.
+If your app doesn't have focus, it won't receive location update events while it's suspended in the background.
 If your app tracks location updates by logging them, be aware of this.
 When the app regains focus, it receives only new events.
 It does not get any updates that occurred when it was inactive.

 Use raw and fusion sensors efficiently.
-Windows 8 supports two types of sensors: raw and fusion.
+There are two types of sensors: raw and fusion.

 - Raw sensors include the accelerometer, gyrometer, and magnetometer.